AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: default desktop
   .. index:: desktop, default

-  The description of the default desktop that GPS uses when the user hasn't defined any default desktop and no project specific desktop exists.
+  Description of the default desktop that GPS uses when the user hasn't defined any default desktop and no project specific desktop exists.
 You can modify this file if needed, but keep in mind that this will impact all users of GPS sharing this installation.
 The format of this file is